woocommerce/woocommerce/packages/js/api/README.md

 - [X] Partial support to Repositories, to simplify interaction with basic data types \*
 - [x] Service classes for common activities such as changing settings

-_\* TypeScript Definitions and Repositories are only supported for [Products](https://woocommerce.github.io/woocommerce-rest-api-docs/#products), and partially supported for [Orders](https://woocommerce.github.io/woocommerce-rest-api-docs/#orders)._
+_\* TypeScript Definitions and Repositories are currently only supported for [Products](https://woocommerce.github.io/woocommerce-rest-api-docs/#products), and partially supported for [Orders](https://woocommerce.github.io/woocommerce-rest-api-docs/#orders)._

 ## Differences from @woocommerce/woocomerce-rest-api